Our Artists

 Shalini Bharadwaj

 Shalini describes herself as a ‘Creative Experimentalist.’
-She says, ‘For me creativity is a journey of experimentation and exploration.
+She explains, “For me, creativity is a journey of experimentation and exploration.
 The process is as important as the end result.
-Whether it’s painting, digital design or jewellery making, I rarely start with a preconceived idea.
-I like to see where the material and momentum take me.'
+I rarely start with a preconceived idea - I like to see where the material and momentum take me.”

 Recent exhibitions and achievements: